-What is PCI Compliance?
+What is PCI compliance?

-The term ‘PCI-DSS’ stands for Payment Card Industry Data Security Standard (although it is typically abbreviated to ‘PCI’).
-It is a set of regulations that all companies that process, store or transmit credit card data must adhere to in order to maintain a secure transacting environment.
+The Payment Card Industry Data Security Standard (PCI DSS) is a set of internationally accepted regulations that all companies processing, storing or transmitting credit card data must adhere to in order to maintain a secure transacting environment.

-How do you get compliant?
+How do you get PCI compliant in NZ?

-What happens if you aren’t?
+What happens if you aren’t PCI compliant?

 All merchants have to adhere to the standards at all times.
-Check your merchant account contract to see what is the extent of your exposure in case of a breach of PCI compliance.
+Check your merchant account contract to see what the extent of your exposure is in case of a breach of PCI compliance.

 An internet payment gateway is a system which processes customer transactions on your behalf, checking in with both banks and credit card companies, before ensuring the money transfers securely.